-Different medical marijuana license types will be available to applicants according to SB 46.
+Different medical marijuana license types are available to applicants according to SB 46.
 Licenses are granted based on public applications:

 Dispensary License means a company is authorized to dispense and sell medical cannabis at dispensing sites to registered physicians and caregivers.
 A total of four dispensaries are permitted by the state, with three locations located in different counties.
 The dispensary license fee is $40,000.

 Cultivator License is a permit to grow cannabis.
 The state expects to license at least four cultivators.
 The cultivator license fee is $40,000.